 Read the Reviews for the Recording Studios You’re Considering

-If you have friends who are musicians, you should ask them for recommendations.
-If this isn’t an option for you, it’s even more essential to check out the reviews of the studios you’re considering.
-Find a place with a good rating.Your internet friends will give you a lot of insight that you wouldn’t otherwise have until you’ve already handed over your money.
+If you have friends who are musicians, ask them for recommendations.
+If that isn’t an option, it’s even more essential to check the reviews of the studios you’re considering.
+Find a place with a good rating.
+Other artists will give you a lot of insight you wouldn’t otherwise have until you’ve already handed over your money.

-With over 600 reviews and a 4.9 Google rating, Bay Eight is one of the highest rated recording studios you’ll find, not just in Miami, but anywhere.
+With over 600 reviews and a 4.9 Google rating, Bay Eight is one of the highest-rated recording studios you’ll find — not just in Miami, but anywhere.

 Read the Fine Print